 This type of flooring works well in the main living space of a home, as well as the kitchen.

-Natural stone tile has gained tons of attention in interior design throughout the last decade due to its aesthetic appeal and durability.
-Unlike synthetic alternatives, natural stone tile flooring options provide homeowners with flooring options that will last for several years.
+Natural stone tile has gained attention in interior design throughout the last decade due to its aesthetic appeal and durability.
+Unlike synthetic alternatives, natural stone tile flooring provides homeowners with flooring options that will last for many years.

 One obvious fear of stone tiling is cracking.
 However, as long as you order extra tiles and store them somewhere safe in your garage, individual tiles can be replaced rather easily by removing the grout and reapplying the necessary glue for the new tile.

-Most cracked stone tile, when due to circumstances aside from abrasion, is due to improper installation practices.
-This is why many homeowners resort to working with a remodeling company when installing new natural stone tile flooring during a home remodel.
+Most cracked stone tile, when not caused by abrasion, is due to improper installation.
+This is why many homeowners work with a remodeling company when installing new natural stone tile flooring during a home remodel.